jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

   * Aim for approximately 50/50 male and female where possible

 The files were downloaded from the NCBI SRA and EBI ENA databases.
-A list of these libraries can be seen in the 'mapping' file `02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`.
+A list of these libraries can be seen either in `06-additional_data_files` under R04 in the 'mapping' file `02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`.
 Metadata on the HMP samples can be seen in `00-documentation/99-sourcemetadata-hmp_SraRunTable_allRuns.tsv`, with